tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 Summer had a broken fibula.
 She'd caught her foot on a root in the dark and gone down, which was the sound I'd heard, and what she'd seen in the trees while she was on the ground I have never been able to get the full account of.
 She's told me pieces over the years, different pieces at different times, and I've never pushed for the whole.

 Cecile had separated from Summer for about ninety seconds during our exit.
 What happened in those ninety seconds she has not told me and I have not asked.
-She walked to my car when we got to the road and she got in the back seat and she sat there until Summer got in beside her, and then the three of us drove back to town in silence and I dropped them both at the hospital and waited while they were treated and said nothing to anyone in the waiting room about where we had been or what we had seen.
+She walked to my car when we got to the road and she got in the back seat and she sat there until Summer got in beside her.
+The three of us drove back to town in silence, I dropped them both at the hospital, waited while they were treated, and said nothing to anyone in the waiting room about where we had been or what we had seen.

 Iris was found at 7:41 the following morning, half a mile south of where we'd found her.

 She was found in worse shape than when we'd last seen her.
 The jacket she had been wearing in the clearing hung loose on her frame.
 The scrapes on her hands were deeper, packed with dirt.
 The leaves tangled in her hair had dried and become brittle overnight, and new bruises and open scratches marked her skin in places that hadn't been there before.

 A short distance west of the site, search teams later recovered the remains of four or five additional people.
 Based on what remained of their clothing, they were believed to have been members of Saint Germaine's Church.
 None could be identified.

-No one was allowed anywhere near either site.
+The note in the coroner's file about Iris’ body having been moved was accurate — she had not died where she was found.
+Where she had died, and who had been with her if anyone, was not something the investigation pursued with much energy, because by the time she was found the case was already, as far as the sheriff's department was concerned, resolved.
+The church members and Malcolm's deaths were attached to her name, hers to the woods, and the whole thing was filed away.

 The forest and fire road access was taped off for three weeks during the investigation.
 I never found out what Malcolm had found on the path.